Impulse and Deepening Regulations for Rotterdam artists (I&V)

 The following criteria give weight to the assessment of a proposal:

-– The project has significance for the artistic development of the artist and is aimed at exploring other avenues and exploring possibilities for deepening the autonomous professional practice.
+– The project has significance for the artistic development of the artist and is aimed at exploring other paths and exploring possibilities for deepening the autonomous professional practice that can generate an impetus.

 – The artistic quality of the artist's proposal and oeuvre.